The chi-y genera of relative Hilbert schemes for linear systems on Abelian and K3 surfaces: Universality arguments

 We apply this to Equation \eqref{powd} with $g(q)=\X$.
 On the one hand, $\sum_{n\ge 0}\chi_{-y}({\mathcal C}_{[S,L],\delta}^{[n]})t^{n+1-g}$ is the coefficient of $\X^{\delta}$ of the RHS.
 On the other, taking the coefficient by the residue formula above gives, with $g$ again the arithmetic genus of a curve in $|L|$,

-We collect terms with fixed $k=\chi(L)-1-\delta$, i.e. $k$ is the number of point conditions we impose to cut down to $\P^\delta$.
-We now explicitly note the genus of the line bundle appearing in its subscript.
+We collect terms with fixed $k=\chi(L)-1-\delta$, i.e. (if we assume that $L$ has now higher cohomology) $k$ is the number of point conditions we impose to cut down to $\P^\delta$.
+We now explicitly note the genus of the line bundle appearing in its subscript. \begin{REF} (7) Explain were the lower index in the formula below comes from, also it should by $LK_S$ instead of $-LK_S$.\end{REF} \begin{LG} The referee is right about the sign: fixed.
+Added next sentence to explain lower index.\end{LG} Note that we always have $\delta\ge 0$, which by definition of $k$ and $\chi(L)=g-LK_S-1+\chi(\oO_S)$ translates into $g\ge k+2+LK_S-\chi(\oO_S)$.

 \begin{cor} Fix $k\ge 0$, then

 \end{cor}